xoceanmodel/xroms/README.md

 The `xroms.roms_seawater` subpackage contains an equation of state based on the one in ROMS, `density`, the related `buoyancy`, and a function that calculates N<sup>2</sup>, `stratification_frequency`.

 The `xroms.utilities` subpackage contains a function to calculate horizontal gradients on an s-grid, and some helper functions to interpolate to either rho- or psi-points.

+### Installation

+You can install this locally and so that it is editable (`-e`), and with the required packages:

+    git clone git@github.com:hetland/xroms.git
+    cd xroms
+    pip install -r requirements.txt -e .